carlosx32/SoundMonitor-audio-formater/README.md

 Lamda develop with nodejs  typescript and serverless

-to build project use npm run buld
+to build project use npm run compile
-# compile

 to run in your machine use:
+npx sls offline